fushang000/yvm/README.md

 ## About this project
 Hello guys, I feel honoured you starred/forked my project (yvm) before complete working well.
-At the first (java impl version )[https://github.com/racaljk/ssvm/tree/master], I hardly finished it, but I realized it's inefficient and less thinking before coding, I have to use many redundant way to do something.Now I consider rewriting it by cpp, and I have to say I am not sure whether previous version would stop developing.This time I want to make it possible to be used in a real working/industry
+At the first [java impl version](https://github.com/racaljk/ssvm/tree/master), I hardly finished it, but I realized it's inefficient and less thinking before coding, I have to use many redundant way to do something.Now I consider rewriting it by cpp, and I have to say I am not sure whether previous version would stop developing.This time I want to make it possible to be used in a real working/industry